There’s no excuse, now that daylight savings time has kicked in (early!)… it’s time for Spring Cleaning.

-A great place to start is with closet organizing tips from the helpful folks at Lowes:
+One great place to start is with closet organizing tips from the DIY gurus at Lowes:

-For example, you know how every home organizer is keen on a double row of hanging rails in a clothes closet?
+Well, you know how it seems like every home organizer and decorator is keen on closet systems with a double row of hanging rails in a clothes closet?

-Well, that makes perfect sense in a child’s closet, where the little tiny outfits don’t take up a lot of vertical space on the hanger — but what do you do about your off-season long coats, those essential but rarely-worn long gowns, and other gear that can’t properly be hung up in a half-height closet space?
+Now, obviously a double row of hangers makes perfect sense in a child’s closet, where the little tiny outfits don’t take up a lot of vertical space on the hanger — but what do you do about your own off-season long coats, those essential but rarely-worn long gowns, and other gear that can’t properly be hung up in a half-height closet space?

 After all, what do we wear most frequently, most of us?
 Separates, that’s what.
 Do you really need to keep your meet-the-Governor velvet gown up front and center with your go-to-work gear?